• Skip to primary navigation

 Why you'll love this recipe

 • Quick and easy.
-Takes just 10 minutes to make on a busy morning.
-Great if you're new to a vegan diet and looking for easy meals!
+Takes 10 minutes to make on a busy morning.
+Great if you're new to a vegan diet and looking for easy breakfasts, but bored with oatmeal!

 • Filling & satisfying.
 Will keep you fuller for longer because of the protein, and it tastes great.